 What’s the difference between sour milk and buttermilk?

-While substituting sour milk for buttermilk is super popular, they are not the same thing.
-Sour milk is made by adding vinegar or lemon juice to regular milk and making it sour.
+Substituting sour milk for buttermilk is popular and easy, but they are not the same thing.
+Just add vinegar or lemon juice to regular milk to create sour milk.
+The acid causes the milk to sour and curdle.

 How can you substitute buttermilk?

-Typically sour milk is a great substitute for buttermilk.
-More details on how to make this buttermilk substitute here.
+Sour milk is a great substitute for buttermilk in many recipes, but not this one.
+Stick to real buttermilk for this syrup!
+Read more details on how to make this buttermilk substitute here.

-Transfer any leftover buttermilk syrup to a jar or airtight container, and place in the fridge.
+Transfer any leftover buttermilk syrup to an airtight container, and refrigerate.
 (We like to store our buttermilk syrup in a mason jar.)

-As far as freezing, I have not personally tried it (we never have any leftover longer than a couple days!).
-I haven’t personally had a lot of success with freezing and thawing dairy products and I’m not sure how the buttermilk wound stand up with being frozen and thawed.
+As far as freezing goes, I’ve never tried it (our leftovers never last more than a couple days!).
+I haven’t personally had a lot of success with freezing and thawing dairy products, and I’m not sure how the buttermilk would stand up to that process.
 If you try it, I’d love to hear your results.

-- I highly recommend a good nonstick pot; you want one with a heavy bottom so you don’t burn the buttermilk syrup.
+- I strongly recommend a good nonstick pan; you want one with a heavy bottom so you don’t burn the buttermilk syrup.

 - Wait for the syrup to cool a bit before adding in the vanilla extract.
 This helps the flavor be more prevalent instead of “cooking off” with the heat.